jgchenna/Agenticbot/README.md

 # Agenticbot
-This is a project for agentic bot
+This is a project for agentic bot end to end